interaso/webpush/README.md

 ### Sending notifications

-The process starts with initializing the `WebPushService` with a subject (URL or `mailto:` prefixed e-mail address) and a set of [VAPID keys](#vapid-keys), which are covered later in this document.
+The process starts with initializing the service with a subject (URL or `mailto:` prefixed e-mail address) and a set of [VAPID keys](#vapid-keys), which are covered later in this document.

 ```kotlin